-At ECU, we help you build relationships with a range of employers working in the legal and justice system.
+At ECU, we help you build relationships with employers working in the legal and justice system.

-Law students also have the opportunity to gain invaluable experience working on cases with practising lawyers at the Northern Suburbs Community Legal Centre, located on our Joondalup campus.
+Law students can also gain invaluable experience working on cases with practising lawyers at the Northern Suburbs Community Legal Centre, located on our Joondalup campus.

-We also host an annual Careers Fair so you can meet with organisations relevant to your study area, including government, the private sector and not-for-profit sectors.
-At the fair you can talk to employers or watch their presentations, hear about job vacancies or graduate programs, and get advice from career experts.
+We also host an annual Careers Fair so you can meet with organisations including government, the private sector and not-for-profit sectors.
+You can talk to employers or watch their presentations, hear about job vacancies or graduate programs, and get advice from career experts.